 You can abandon your god for another by praying at your new god's altar, or by renouncing your faith with the "Renounce Religion" ability.
 The latter can be done at any time as a special ability (command a).
 In addition, good gods will excommunicate you for casting the spell Necromutation, and Yredelemnul will excommunicate you for casting Statue Form.

-Abandoning will always incur penance, and usually result in divine retribution.
-The only exceptions to this are the good gods: leaving them will incur penance, but they will not exhibit wrath upon you unless you are currently serving an evil god: Beogh, Yredelemnul, Lugonu, Kikubaaqugdgha, or Makhleb.
-Additionally, Zin will smite you for joining Jiyva or Xom, who are chaotic gods (along with Lugonu).
-Bear in mind that the good gods do not forget you: even if you join an evil god 100000 turns later, they will still hit you with wrath.
+Abandoning a god will always incur penance and usually results in divine retribution, with a few exceptions.
+Leaving a good god will incur penance, but they will not exhibit wrath upon you unless you begin worshiping an evil god (Beogh, Yredelemnul, Lugonu, Kikubaaqugdgha, or Makhleb).
+Additionally, Zin will punish you for joining Jiyva or Xom, who are chaotic gods (along with Lugonu).
+Bear in mind that the good gods never forget about you; even if you join an evil god 100,000 turns later, you will still incur their wrath for doing so.

-In older versions, one did not incur penance by switching from one good god to another.
-This was removed in 0.9, since it allowed for Zin worshipers to safely switch to Jiyva by momentarily switching to TSO or Elyvilon.
-Switching between good gods is still safe, since no wrath will be exhibited, but if you leave for an evil god you will be facing the wrath of both (or all) your former gods.
+- Prior to version 0.9, one did not incur penance by switching from one good god to another.
+This was removed, since it allowed for Zin worshipers to safely switch to Jiyva by momentarily switching to TSO or Elyvilon.
+Switching between good gods is still safe, since no wrath will be exhibited, but if you leave for an evil god you will be facing the wrath of both (or all) of your former gods.